What can probably be the things to do in Tennessee? This is the first thought that comes to mind when planning a trip to Tennessee.

 This state provided most soldiers for the Southern cause and more troops for the Northern reason than any other Confederate state.
 Tennessee has witnessed innumerable battles, and its remnants are still there for visitors to see and commemorate.

 This Civil War Heritage Area represents the state’s and people’s endeavors to preserve, interpret, enhance, and promote the legacy of the Civil War and its repercussions in Tennessee.
-One of the best things to do in Tennessee for people who love learning about cultures and heritage.

 They have preserved all the artefacts used during the war for people to explore and remember them.